TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

-Let's try to add padding to the sample and explain that
+Let’s try to add padding to the sample and explain that

 .. code:: ipython3